mhwlng/streamdeck-elite/README.md

 ![Button Image](https://i.imgur.com/xkgy7uZ.png)

 Animated gif files are only supported for the (repeating) STATIC and DIAL buttons.
-Dial images can be wider.
+Dial images are 200x50

 If .gif images are configured for Power/Limpet/Hyperspace buttons, then no texts or pips are drawn on top of them.